HanssonMagnus/HanssonMagnus.github.io/_posts/2018-03-07-Bash-a-Unix-shell-langugage.md

 When it comes to automating the booring stuff you can do a lot with shell scripting and in certain situations it can be stonger than e.g. Python (and sometimes much weaker).

-Bash is good when it comes to piping, redirection, stdin, stdout, stderr, etc. Since Bash is design to talk to the OS there are several fantastic features that makes your life easier.
+The shell is good when it comes to piping, redirection, stdin, stdout, stderr, etc. Since Bash is design to talk to the OS there are several fantastic features that makes your life easier.
 I recently had to automate some scripting on a server.
 Data was pushed to the server and needed resampling before entering a database.
 I had a Python script that resampled the data, but I wanted it to happen not once but continuously as data streamed in.
 Bash provided me with Crontab which is a job scheduler that solved this issue.

 Bash is clearly good at automating things that has to do with the OS.
 But Python has modules such as glob and os that can handle much of the same issues.
 So when to use Bash and when to use e.g. Python?
 I guess it boils down to taste and the task at hand.